PatCH0816/caption-driven-xai/doc/source/10_introduction.md

 The development of the caption based explainable AI method involves many different components.
 The following chapters include a detailed description of all involved components:

 - \*@sec:problem-description defines current challenges and opportunities in the world of robust machine learning.
 The original idea, which provides this project's starting point and milestones, is also included.
-- \*@sec:explainable-artificial-intelligence is focused on existing explainable AI methods.
+- \*@sec:explainable-ai is focused on existing explainable AI methods.
 Their advantages and disadvantages are discussed.
 - \*@sec:contrastive-language-image-pre-training explains the contrastive language-image pre-training (CLIP) model and how it works.
 CLIP is a core component of the caption based explainable AI method.
 - \*@sec:dataset introduces the used dataset to train, validate and test the model under test.
 Furthermore, the purposely introduced bias in the dataset is explained in detail.
 - \*@sec:standalone-model presents the selection process for a suitable biased machine-learning model.
 The training, validation and test splits performance demonstrate a biased standalone ResNet model, which is a perfect candidate to demonstrate the caption based explainable AI method.